SkymouseStudios/skymse-jekyll/_drafts/2018-07-28-how-the-heck-to-do-social-media.md

 - Business

 ---

-## TL;DR
+**The problem**
+Social media is hard to plan

+**The plan to solve the problem.**
+Create things people care about — take these steps to plan your social media

+* Make a plan.
+  * Substance (Audience, purpose, topics)
+  * Workflow (organized, formatted, and displayed)
+  * Structure (channels and format)
+  * Governance (Define ownership and roles.
+Who is responsible for what?)
-* Don’t post crap on social media
+* Schedule your social media.
-* Most of what you post is probably crap (no offense)
+  * Find time you audience is online
-* It doesn’t have to be this way
-* Please to goodness don’t share this article until after you read it.
+  * use analytics to see what types of posts do well
+  * repost the same content in case it get's lost
+* Make a content database.
+  * Content is the hard part.
+Commit to a reasonable goal.
+  * Blogs are only as good as you make them.
+  * Learn from people who are doing it well.
+  * Skymouse does content.
+* Use paid media.
+  * Jump-start your following.
+  * Ensure you reach your followers.
+  * Promote a specific campaign.

+**How life looks once the problem is solved.**
+You will have a following that stays engaged and your posts will add value.

+***

-Way too often people just post random crap to Social Media. _You might think “Oh this is better than nothing.”_ But that is a dangerous way to think.
-It’s like dating a girl for 5 years and everyone warns you about her, but you're positive “it’s better than nothing.”
+People post random crap to social media. _They might think “Oh this is better than nothing.”_ But that is dangerous.
+It’s like dating a girl for 5 years and everyone warns you she's bad news, but you assure everyone “it’s better than nothing.”
 Well you’re wrong.
 People lose respect for what you have to offer and stop inviting you to family functions.
-On the flip side, If you get a reputation for only posting awesome stuff, more people will follow you, share your content, and actually read your stuff.
+But if you get a reputation for posting great content, more people will follow you, share your content, and buy what you're selling.

-> The goal isn’t just to “have followers” it’s to have a following.
+> The goal isn’t to have followers—it’s to have a following.
 Following (n.)
 People who care about what you say because it helps them get what they need.

-Jesus had followers becuase he healed lepersy and cool stuff like that.
+Jesus had followers because he healed leprosy.
 He gave people what they needed.
-Here are some good examples of people and business who have content down like a pro.
+Here are some examples of people and business who have content people love.

-* Gary Vaynerchuck (content about media and motivation)
+* Gary Vaynerchuck (media and motivation)
-* Adam Dunaway (content about design, the web and humor)
+* Adam Dunaway (design, the web and humor)
-* Andrew Kramer (content about motion graphics and animation)
+* Andrew Kramer (motion graphics and animation)
-* Invision App
+* Invision App (freelancing, design, productivity)

-The same principles apply when writing blog posts.
-If you’re gonna write something, write something people care about.
+If you’re going write something, write something people care about.
 Hone in on your audience.
 Don’t try to please everyone.
 It’s impossible.
 Just ask my girlfriend’s mom.

 ### 1. Sit down and make a plan.

 Don't panic.
 No one wants to do this.
-You're not alone.
 Plans take time, and that’s okay.
-Your followers and your boss will thank you later.
-Every person is different.
-Every organization has it’s own vibes.
+Your social media followers will thank you later.
+Every organization has its own vibe.
 This should be evident on your social media.

-> Find out what makes you different!
+> Start by discovering what makes you different!

-What you need to do is find out who your audience is, what they want and how you can give it to them in a format they understand and love.
+Who your is your audience?
+What they want and how you can give it to them in a format they understand and love?
 Do they want to see a beautiful office space or a colorful report with the biggest real estate deals in your area?
-This plan should evolve as your following evolves.

 #### Social Media Master Plan

-* Your company
+* Your company.
   * Who is your perfect customer?
-* Your personal social media accounts
+* Your personal social media accounts.
-* Other companies you manage their social media for
+* Other companies you manage their social media for.

-#### Resources
+#### Provide Resources

 * Make a list of news resources you want to check on a regular basis for articles that you clients are interested in.
 This could also include twitter accounts, Facebook accounts or some other social media channel that inspires you:
 * wallstreet journal